alexeilebedev/openacr/README.md

 Varlen corresponds to a (possibly empty) array of fixed-size records appended to the end of a struct. the parent ctype must have a length field defined. varlen fields cane be read from a string or iterated over.
 This type is frequently used by wire protocols to specify a repeated section of a message.

+## Reflection

+`amc` includes some information about a process into the process itself.
+For each each namespace linked into a process, possessing an in-memoryo database, an `algo_lib.FImdb` entry is defined, and added to the `algo_lib.FDb.imdb` table.
+This table is indexed with `algo_lib.FDb.ind_imdb`.

+Without loading any ssimfiles, a process can access the `imdb` records.
+`algo_lib.FImdb` has the following fields:

+* imdb: primary key. `algo_lib` or `sample`
+* InsertStrptrMaybe: pointer to a function that takes a strptr and inserts it into this namespace's in-memory database.
+* Step: pointer to a function that executes a single scheduler cycle.
+* MainLoop: pointer to the main loop function, if defined
+* GetTrace: pointer to a function that reads all trace variables from the process

+In addition, the `algo_lib.FDb.imtable` table contains the list of all in-memory tables.
+`Imtable` is also indexed, with `ind_imtable`, and has the followin fields (`amc -e algo.Imtable`):

+* imtable: primary key
+* elem_type: A string holding the ctype pkey of the records in this table
+* c_RowidFind: Optional pointer to a function to find an element by rowid
+* XrefX: Optional function to x-reference the record
+* NItems: Optional function that returns the number of records in the table
+* Print: Optional function to print one element as a string
+* size: With of each record
+* ssimfile: Pkey of ssimfile, if one is associated with the record.

+### Discussion

+Reflection is generally considered a very powerful mechanism, but in the OpenACR world it's not used that frequently.
+Why the ability to insert records dynamically (i.e. outside of a pre-declared path) and knowing the list of namespace linked into a given program is useful, it's not as useful as simply loading the ssimtables that describe *all* processes in the given universe, and doing something with them.
+An analogy would be surgery on yourself, especially brain surgery.
+Powerful?
+Yes.
+Best practice?
+Hardly.

 ## acr_ed: Acr Editor